sha1n/bert/README.md

 - `--debug` or `-d` - sets the logging level to the highest possible level, for troubleshooting.

 ## Alternatives
 Before developing `benchy` I looked into the following tools.
 Both target similar use-cases, but with different focus.
-If you need to quickly compare two commands, I would recommend looking into these.
 - [hyperfine](https://github.com/sharkdp/hyperfine)
 - [bench](https://github.com/Gabriel439/bench)